 Staff should avoid contact with any pupil online outside of school (with the exception of parent staff members with their own children).
-Contact via Google classroom, Google mail (school accounts) and Satchel One are the only electronic methods of communication used between teachers and students.
-Any other contact instigated by pupils should be placed on CPOMS.
-Any contact by adults should be recorded on yellow form and handed to the Principal.
+Contact via Outlook (school accounts) and Satchel One are the only electronic methods of communication used between teachers and students.
+Any other contact instigated by pupils should be placed on My Concern.
+Staff receiving an email from a student should also inform the DSL and inform the student that they must use their school email address.

 Adults in school are reminded to ensure that they monitor their social media profile privacy settings to avoid this kind of contact.
-Pupils in school and their parents/carers are reminded through Computing lessons, information on the website and information on newsletters how to stay safe online.
-Any concerns regarding a pupil's safety online should be recorded on CPOMS.
+Pupils in school and their parents/carers are reminded through Computing lessons, information on the website, PSHE curriculum, assemblies and information on newsletters how to stay safe online.
+Any concerns regarding a pupil's safety online should be recorded on My Concern.